- Why self-interest sustains conventions

 Hume does not think that the northeast and southwest boxes are stable.
 So they are not genuinely available.
 As he sees it, the fact that either of those boxes is inferior to the northwest box for one player means that they would never exist: if one player starts taking, the other player will do the same.
 So he disregards the payoffs from Take in those boxes.

 Suppose a group of people were in conditions of severe scarcity, meaning there is only enough of some resource for one person and everyone needs the resource to live: the only vial of the antidote, say, or the last canteen of water.
 Then there will be no benefits to coordination and there will be no convention about property rights.
-(I said the northwest box is second best because it gives each one a chance at getting the scarce good.
-But only one is actually going to get it, so this is a little misleading.)

 There will also not be conventions in conditions of great abundance, such as the poets imagined in the Golden Age (see 3.2.2, ¶7 and ¶14–17).
 If everything is plentiful, there is nothing to be gained from a convention establishing property rights.